 Before our Portugal trip, I’d watched many documentaries about the big waves of Nazaré.
 So, of course, I had to set aside a day to explore.
 But as it turns out, the town is so much more than the waves.

-In this comprehensive guide, I’ll take you on a journey through the best that Nazaré has to offer – From the adrenaline-pumping big wave surfing scene to the charming cobblestone streets of the old town.
+So in this guide, I’ll take you on a journey through the best that Nazaré has to offer – From the adrenaline-pumping big wave surfing scene to the charming cobblestone streets of the old town.

 Article overview